Tutorial

 image

-After clicking the OK button, a new window appears asking for the password.
+After clicking the OK button, a new window will appear asking for the password.
 The default password is raspberrypi.
 After logging in, the next window appears.
 The pane to the left helps to navigate the directories of the RPi easily.
-There is also a command-line for entering commands.
+There is also a command line for entering commands.

 image